Till Lindemann: Messer (2002)

-In 2018, Lindemann embarked on a book signing tour across Russia for Messer, originally released in German and then translated into Russian and re-released to the Russian market.
+Lindemann’s first poetry collection, Messer (Knife), was published in November 2002 and contains 54 poems written between 1995 and 2002.
+The poems were compiled by Gert Hof, author of the book Rammstein, who was also the band’s pyro designer.
+The book includes photographs of Lindemann with plastic mannequins taken by Jens Rötzsch.
+A few poems were later adapted into Rammstein lyrics.
+A Russian edition featuring paintings by Den Zozulya was released in 2018, after which Lindemann undertook a promotional tour in Russia that included special signing sessions.
 Lindemann showed up to his book signing in Moscow with an unknown person in a gimp costume.
 The female gimp was led through the crowd by Lindemann before he sat down to sign autographs and talk to fans.
 It is still unknown who was in the outfit, but suggestions are that of his girlfriend at the time.